 We understand how important it is to protect your privacy when you use our online services.
 We are especially committed to protecting the privacy of children who visit or use our online services.
-For more information on how a specific country protects children’s privacy, please see the country specific addenda below.
+For more information on how a specific country protects children’s privacy, please see the country specific addendum.

 We urge parents to regularly monitor and supervise their children's online activities.
 If you have any questions about our children’s privacy practices, please contact us at our Global or Local Data Protection Office using the contact information provided below.
 If you are contacting a Local Data Protection Office, please choose the office in the country in which you are a customer.

-5. Your Choices
+5. Your Choices and Rights

 If you do opt out of receiving marketing communications from us, we may still send communications to you about your transactions, any accounts you have with us, and any contests, competitions, prize draws or sweepstakes you have entered.
 Opting out of one form of communication does not mean you have opted out of other forms as well.
 For example, if you opt out of receiving marketing emails, you may still receive marketing text messages if you have opted in to receiving them.
-Please note that if you are receiving communications from a McDonald’s franchise, then you will need to opt out from them directly.
+Please note that if you are receiving communications from a McDonald’s franchisee, then you will need to opt out from them directly.

 We do not share personal information with third parties for their own direct marketing purposes, unless you give us permission to do so.
 When we give you notice, and you consent, we will share your personal information as you direct us to.